 That same Thursday afternoon, Campus Kilpatrick, one of Los Angeles County Probation’s youth detention camps, had 41 teenage boys in residence, plus the requisite number of probation officers, supervisors and other staff needed to keep the camp running, and the kids safe and productively occupied.

-Thus, for those who know fires, the question wasn’t if a large and dangerous blaze would one day threaten Kilpatrick, it was when.
+Thus, for those who had watched the behavior of fires in the Santa Monica Mountains for the last 25 years or so, the question wasn’t if a large and dangerous blaze would one day threaten Kilpatrick, it was when.

-By Friday morning, November 9, that question would be answered as Kilpatrick found itself directly in the path of the Woolsey Fire.
+By Friday morning, November 9, that such assumptions proved themselves to be frighteningly wrong as Kilpatrick found itself directly in the path of the Woolsey Fire.

 On Thursday afternoon, however, it was not yet clear to those on campus whether or not the place was really in any kind of real danger.

 Kilpatrick staff members were certainly aware of the fire, and many had been tracking its progress on the TV in the break room when they had a few minutes.

 Yet during the early hours of the fire’s life, Kilpatrick staff members had another issue that was grabbing for their attention.
 Bedbugs.

 The pests turned up in the kids’ quarters the week before and were supposedly eradicated.
 But now they’d appeared in the staff’s quarters.
 Hoping to permanently obliterate the outbreak, staff members quickly trashed and replaced all potentially affected bedding, then confiscated the boys’ clothing, which was then subjected to aggressive washing at another location.